Oriental stork

-The Oriental stork (Ciconia boyciana; traditional Chinese: 東方白鸛; simplified Chinese: 东方白鹳; pinyin: dōngfāng bái guàn; Japanese: コウノトリ Konotori) is a large, white bird with black-feathered wings in the stork family Ciconiidae.
+The Oriental stork (Ciconia boyciana; traditional Chinese: 東方白鸛; simplified Chinese: 东方白鹳; pinyin: dōngfāng bái guàn; Japanese: コウノトリ Kounotori; Korean: 황새 Hwangsae) is a large, white bird with black-feathered wings in the stork family Ciconiidae.

 Taxonomy

 The species was first described by Robert Swinhoe in 1873.
 It is closely related to and resembles the European white stork (C. ciconia), of which it was formerly often treated as a subspecies.

 Description

 It is typically larger than the white stork, at 100–129 cm long, 110–150 cm tall, a weight of 2.8–5.9 kg and a wingspan of 2.22 m.
 Unlike its more widespread cousin, the Oriental stork has red skin around its eye, with a whitish iris and black bill.
 Both sexes are similar.
 The female is slightly smaller than the male.
 The young are white with orange bills.

 Distribution and habitat

 The Oriental stork is found in Japan, China, Korea and Siberia.
-It was once extirpated from Japan and the Korean Peninsula.
-However, in May 2007 a hatchling was reported in Japan for the first time in 40 years in the wild.
-It was an offspring of two storks who were bred in captivity.
+It was formerly extirpated from Japan and the Korean Peninsula as a breeding species but is being reintroduced in both Japan and South Korea.

+In May 2007 a wild hatchling was reported in Japan for the first time in 40 years.
+It was an offspring of two storks who were bred in captivity and released.

+Reintroduction is ongoing in South Korea, centered around Yesan; the first wild-born chicks were hatched in 2016 from captive-hatched and released parents, and reproduction in the wild has been recorded on an annual basis since then, with a wild population of around 130 birds as of 2026.